-This Data Protection Agreement “DPA” becomes effective upon the later of i) the acceptance of the Terms of Service or ii) May 25, 2018.
+This Data Protection Agreement “DPA” becomes effective upon the later of i) the acceptance of the Terms of Service or ii) 17th February 2023.

 Customer shall make available to Nevis Systems and Customer authorizes Nevis Systems to process information including personal data for the provision of the Services under the Agreement.
 The parties have agreed to enter into this DPA to confirm the data protection provisions relating to their relationship and so as to meet the requirements of applicable Privacy Laws.